 The baseball stadium faced similar troubles as a small billboard rendering and project teaser sat in front of the entrance for years.
 John Euliano would come along and donate enough for an overhaul to what would become the John Euliano Baseball Park.

-However, music and theater alumni may not need to wait another decade to see the project to completion – a glimmer of hope arose in UCF’s 2018 capital projects list: $20 million set aside for a building to go to the UCF Marching Knights and phase two of the performing arts center.
+However, music and theater alumni may not need to wait another decade to see the project to stand on its feet – a glimmer of hope arose in UCF’s 2018 capital projects list: $20 million set aside for a building to go to the UCF Marching Knights and phase two of the performing arts center.
 That, now, is on hold as the university reels from $48 million in misused funds from its former CFO, the consequences being state audits and investigations, media suppression, and a moratorium on projects over $2 million in value.

 There is no date for the hold to be lifted, but at the earliest, the project may begin within the next fiscal year 2019-2023.
 Until then, the performing arts center will limbo once more.